-Some of the crowd investing platforms that I like are below.
+Some of the European equity crowd-investing platforms that I like are below.

 Seedrs is a UK platform where startups are looking for funding in exchange for equity in their company.
 Most of the startups on the platform are from the UK, although there are many from other parts of Europe as well.